Yadong Luo: Biography

 Luo was born in China.
 He obtained his MS from the University of International Business and Economics in Beijing in 1988 and his Ph.D. from Temple University in Philadelphia in 1996.
-He is an advisory board member and honorary professor of several business schools and universities in Asia.
-He has served as senior editor of the Journal of International Business Studies and other journals and has worked for seven years in international business and public policy before joining academia.
-As of the end of 2022, his H Index was 108, with over 52,000 Google Scholar Citations.
+He is also an international advisory board member and honorary professor of several business schools and universities in Asia.
+He has served as senior editor of the Journal of International Business Studies and other journals and had worked for seven years in international business and public policy before joining academia.
+On Google Scholar, Luo's publications have amassed nearly 62,000 citations (H Index=117).

 Career

 Luo was ranked the world's most productive scholar in international business (1995-2011) by Management International Review in 2014, most prolific author in leading international business journals by International Business Review in 2010, most productive researcher in international strategic management research (2000-2013) by Management International Review in 2016, and most prolific author on Asian management by Journal of Management Studies in 2008 and on Chinese management (2000-2006) by Asia Pacific Journal of Management in 2007.
 He is ranked #12 worldwide in the field of Business & Management by Stanford U. World’s Top Scientists List.

 In 2016, Luo was ranked second worldwide in management and sixth worldwide among all business school faculty concerning journal and research contributions.
-He received the Faculty Senate Distinguished Scholar Award in 2009 at the University of Miami, the university's highest recognition awarded to its faculty.
-He was also the recipient of Academy of Management Best Educator Award (IM Division).
+He received the Faculty Senate Distinguished Scholar Award in 2009 and the Lifetime Achievement Award in 2023 at the University of Miami, the university's highest recognition awarded to its faculty.
+He was also the recipient of Academy of Management Best Educator Award (IM Division) and Academy of Management Hyundai Motor Eminent Scholar Award.
+His recent book, "The Digital Multinationals (with S. Nambisan, MIT Press, 2022) was awarded the Axiom Gold Metal (in the International Business/Globalization category).